Buying a Home With Cash vs. a Mortgage

 Using Up All Your Cash

-If purchasing your home with cash takes a big chunk out of your savings, you might not have the money you’ll need later for unexpected expenses or home improvements.
+If purchasing your home with cash takes a big chunk out of your savings, you might not have money you might need later for unexpected expenses or home improvements.

 And if you end up using a credit card for those costs, the interest rate will likely be higher than it would be for a mortgage.
-The average rate in 2023 is 22.38% for new offers.
+The average rate in February 2025 for cards issued by commercial banks was 21.37%.

 Cash Isn’t Always Better